slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 `podman login to your mirror registry`

+## Populate Mirror and apply Catalog Sources and ImageContertSourcePolicies
 Step 02-mirror-airgap-xxxxx.sh will mirror the images, apply imagesourcepolicies.
 Where xxxx is either bastion or portable, depending on the mirroring path you chose.
 Edit  02-mirror-airgap-bastion.sh and set TARGET_REGISTRY to the name of your mirror registry.

 `./02-mirror-airgap-xxxx.sh`

+## Mirror Red Hat Operators if Necessary
+Samples of how to do this are provided but make sure these are the right versions for the OpenShift version you are using.

 Use your Red Hat credentials to login to redhat.registry.io